Application. Proposal for Development

 The Band is interested in the proposal because of two short-term needs.

-1. The Band needs 25 housing units, preferably at Sas Mighe IR32, to meet the needs of its members.
+- The Band needs 25 housing units, preferably at Sas Mighe IR32, to meet the needs of its members.

-The MLIB Land Code includes rules and procedures for granting property interest on Reserve lands, but does not detail which tenure types will be administered and where no individual member of McLeod Lake Indian Band has claimed or been granted rights to Sas Mighe IR32 land, interest in the subject area is held communally.
+The MLIB Land Code includes rules and procedures for granting property interest on Reserve lands, but does not detail which tenure types will be administered or where.
+As no individual member of McLeod Lake Indian Band has claimed or been granted rights to Sas Mighe IR32 land, interest in the subject area is held communally.
 Currently, it is possible that a variety of tenures could be granted to facilitate the development of Bear Lake, with each tenure composed of different bundles of rights for the developer and the Band.

 Map 1.
 Sas Mighe IR32: Land Use Designations

 The developer, who is well versed in First Nations land tenure, has proposed three options for the Band Council to consider.
 All options are feasible.
+MLIB has experience with all the types of options proposed by the developer.

 Reserve Land Exchange